 Exploring Australia on Bikes With Kids

 With its reliably warm weather and wide open spaces, Australia is a prime spot for a family vacation with bicycles.
-In case you’re headed Down Under soon, here are five of the best routes and trails for a self-guided Aussie cycling tour.
+In case you’re headed Down Under soon, here are five of the best routes and trails for a self-guided Australian Bicycling vacation.
 Some are easy, protected trails that are doable with kids.
 Others are best reserved for teens with a fair amount of stamina and some road-cycling savvy.
 If you’ve tried any, tell us about your experience!
 There are organized bike tours for some of these regions, too, if you want someone else to handle your logistics.
-(Here are more tips for a cycling vacation with kids, and tips for seeing the Great Barrier Reef with Kids.)
+(Here are more tips for a cycling vacation with kids, and tips for seeing the Great Barrier Reef with and Queensland with kids.)

 5 Family Cycling Itineraries in Australia

 What are three ingredients for an awesome cycling trip for adventurous families?
 A sturdy mountain bike, the trails of Victoria’s High Country and breweries.

 Several trails follow the line from Glenrowan to Mt Beauty.
 Four local breweries came together to create a booklet that details several mountain bike rides such as a scenic biked ride through the Warby Range.
 Take a trip around the Beechworth Mountain Bike Park, or pedal along the river in Bright.
 Of course, you can enjoy a beer at the end of every ride.

 Best for: Parents looking to bond with their older teens and college kids.